edamame-course/2015-tutorials/final/2015-06-22-EC2_Connection_FileTransfer.md

 ````
 scp -i **/path/to/your/keyfile.pem** **path/to/the/file/you/want/to/copy** ubuntu@"your public DNS":**/path/where/to /copy/the/file**
 ````
 Just like with `ssh` we have to identify the keyfile using `-i` so that `scp` can connect to our EC2 instance.
 Then we specify two more arguments.
 First, we need to give the file path of the file we want to copy to our instance.
 Then, we specify where we are copying the file.
-We give the address of the instance with `ubuntu@"yourpuclicDNS"` followed by the destination path using `:"/path/where/to/copy/the/file"`.
+We give the address of the instance with `ubuntu@"yourpublicDNS"` followed by the destination path using `:"/path/where/to/copy/the/file"`.
 Below is an example of where I am copying a file from the Desktop on my Mac to my Amazon EC2 Instance.
 My keyfile is also located on the Desktop of my Mac.
 ```
 scp -i /Users/JSorensen/Desktop/EDAMAME.pem /Users/JSorensen/Desktop/Centralia.fastq ubuntu@ec2-52-5-171-50.compute-1.amazonaws.com:/home/ubuntu/
 ```